 Practicum/Internship Screening Requirements

-Practica and internships are the culminating experiences in counselor education, preparing students to apply classroom learning to real world concerns.
+The practicum and internships are the culminating experiences in counselor education, preparing students to apply classroom learning to real world concerns.
 Success in these courses is a requirement for graduation.
 The Program Coordinator can assist in identifying practicum/internship sites.
 Some placement sites require health and other screening for the protection of vulnerable populations.
-Criminal background and drug screening may be required within 30 days of placement in some facilities.
+A criminal background check and drug screening may be required within 30 days of placement in some facilities.
 All screenings are the student’s responsibility.

 Transfer of Graduate Credit